gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 * [Motivation](#motivation): A short explanation to provide context regarding the problem statement and the need for this feature
 * [User Perspective](#user-perspective): Describes the current usage and the proposed usage by describing the terms to be added in the SDFormat specification
-* [Proposed Implementation](#proposed-implementation): Detailed explanation of the proposed implementation and modifications to be done in the C++ API of requried libraries like libsdformat.
+* [Proposed Implementation](#proposed-implementation): Detailed explanation of the proposed implementation and modifications to be done in the C++ API of requried libraries like `libsdformat`.

 ## Syntax